Costo Spedizione in Italia €4,99 - Gratuita con ordini oltre € 55,00 · ✈️ Fast Shipping Worldwide 🌍

 Why is Cacao called ‘Ceremonial’?

 This is still an open debate.
-"Ceremonial" for us its a very nice form to differentiate this "rustic pure cacao paste and traditional Mesoamerican beverage", from the industrial cacao mass/paste, cacao powder or commercial hot chocolate preparations we usually find in supermarkets, stores and pastry shops, which are mostly unethical, ultra-refined and ultra-processed.
+People are could get easily confused with terms and definitions.
+"Ceremonial Cacao" its a nice form to differentiate our minimally processed, artisanal pure cacao paste, from the industrial cacao mass or paste, cacao powder or commercial hot chocolate preparations we usually find in supermarkets, stores and pastry shops, which are mostly unethical, ultra-refined and ultra-processed, and have sugar in it.

 Cacao in its purest form has been re-discovered as a "planta de poder", a real "superfood" rich in minerals, fibre, vitamins, antioxidants and neurotransmitters these days.

-Native civilisations along Mesoamerica, considered cacao part of the sacred, especially the Ancient Mayas , and have known pretty well the multiple benefits and properties it has, but many traditions and cultures were sadly lost during the Spanish invasion and the subsequent colonial period.
+Native civilisations along Mesoamerica, considered cacao part of the sacred for millennia and have known pretty well the multiple benefits and properties it has, but many traditions and cultures were sadly lost during the Spanish invasion and the subsequent colonial period.

 Mesoamerica is a historically and culturally defined geographic area comprising current central and south Mexico, Belize, Guatemala, El Salvador, and border regions of Honduras, western Nicaragua, and northwestern Costa Rica.
 In this region, for millennia, cacao was considered sacred and divine.
 It was consumed as a natural remedy mostly mixed with water and corn, but also was used as a currency.
 The last Aztec Emperor, Moctezuma II, used to drink 50 cups of cacao a day.